New York City draft riots

 The New York City draft riots (July 13–16, 1863), sometimes referred to as the Manhattan draft riots and known at the time as Draft Week, were violent disturbances in Lower Manhattan, widely regarded as the culmination of working-class discontent with new laws passed by Congress that year to draft men to fight in the ongoing American Civil War.
 The protests turned into a race riot against African Americans by Irish American rioters.
 President Abraham Lincoln diverted several regiments of militia and volunteer troops after the Battle of Gettysburg to control the city.
-The official death toll was listed at either 119 or 120 individuals.
+The official death toll was listed at either 119 or 120.
+One historian estimated a loss in killed and wounded of 1000, most of whom were of the mob, and a probable damage to private property of $1,500,000.
+According to another historian, 18 people are known to have been killed by the rioters, 11 of whom were Black.

-The riots remain the largest civil urban disturbance in American history.
+The riots were one of the largest civil urban disturbances in American history.
 Conditions in the city were such that Major General John E. Wool, commander of the Department of the East, said on July 16 that "Martial law ought to be proclaimed, but I have not a sufficient force to enforce it."
 According to Toby Joyce, the riot represented a "civil war" within the city's Irish community, in that "mostly Irish American rioters confronted police, [while] soldiers, and pro-war politicians ... were also to a considerable extent from the local Irish immigrant community."

 The military did not reach the city until the second day of rioting, by which time the mobs had ransacked or destroyed numerous public buildings, two Protestant churches, the homes of various abolitionists or sympathizers, many black homes, and the Colored Orphan Asylum at 44th Street and Fifth Avenue, which was burned to the ground.
 The area's demographics changed as a result of the riot.
 Many black residents left Manhattan permanently with many moving to Brooklyn.
 By 1865, the black population had fallen below 11,000 for the first time since 1820.